Networking and TCP/IP

 Example Private IP Usage

-Let's say my office computer's IP address is 10.163.34.59/24 via a wired connection.
-My office neighbor has an IP address of 10.163.34.65/24 via their wired connection.
+Let's say my campus desktop's IP address is 10.163.34.59/24 via a wired connection.
+And my office neighbor has an IP address of 10.163.34.65/24 via their wired connection.
 Both IP addresses are private because they fall within the 10.0.0.0 to 10.255.255.255 range.
 And it's likely they both exist on the same subnet since they share the first three octets: 10.163.34.XX.

 However, if we both, using our respective wired connected computers, searched Google for what's my IP address, we will see that we share the same public IP address, which will be something like 128.163.8.25.
 That is a public IP address because it does not fall within the ranges listed above.

-Without any additional information, therefore, we know that all traffic coming from our computers and going out to the internet looks like it's coming from the same IP address (128.163.8.25).
+Without any additional information, we know that all traffic coming from our computers and going out to the internet looks like it's coming from the same IP address (128.163.8.25).
 And in reverse, all traffic coming from outside our network first goes to 128.163.8.25 before it's routed to our respective computers via the router.

 Here's kind of visual diagram of what this network looks like: